You’re creating content on LinkedIn.

 Oh, and the higher your SSI score, the higher your reach. 🔥

-Even if you don’t use Sales Navigator, keep the four SSI components in mind when using LinkedIn.
+Even if you don’t work in sales, keep the four SSI components in mind when using LinkedIn.
 It’s good to know what they want to see!

 People > Companies